seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 # Rock_Paper_Scissors

+## Data
+I found a dataset on Kaggle containing pictures of different hands in each of the three configurations: rock, paper, and scissors.
+The directory tree is as follows

+.
++-- data
+|   +-- train
+|   |   +-- paper
+|   |   +-- rock
+|   |   +-- scissors

 Image Classification with Rock Paper Scissors image dataset.
 Build/Use a CNN to be able to classify whether an image is of a hand in the Rock, Paper, or Scissors configuration.

 Dataset is here: https://www.kaggle.com/sanikamal/rock-paper-scissors-dataset?